omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 .. image:: sign-off-requests-checking-1-77.png

-Here you can see, for example, the status and the number of recipients that has completed the request (look for "Signed off by 1 or Signed off by 0).
+Here you can see, for example, the status and the number of recipients that has completed the request (look for "Signed off by 1 or Signed off by 0 etc).
 You can check the message (if any) for a page/document by clicking the pen.

 For more information, you can click "Download details" to download an Excel file.